vishwasmj/ARC_2/README.md

 ## Manually Solved Problems

+Humans, given time and patience, can solve any of these 400 tasks without difficulty even if no instructions are given to them.
+This shows their intelligence and if we were to measure the same for machines, where would they stand?
+Right now, little too far behind.
+Here, we attempt to solve some of the challenges manually and also attempt to solve the ARC using machine learning.
+Since most of the current known solutions are data-hungry, the results are not all positive.

-Some of the 400 available problems picked randomly based on their increasing difficulty levels are available on `src/manual_solve.py` file in this repo.
+Some of the 400 available problems picked randomly and solved manually based on the patterns noticed and is available `src/manual_solve.py` file in this repo.
 The details of the tasks are as follows.

 - 83302e8f
 - c8cbb738
 - 2dd70a9a